MIP Lawyer West Michigan – Minor In Possession

 Why an MIP Conviction is a Bad Idea.

-The MIP ticket looks and feels just like a speeding ticket.
-The only difference is it is yellow instead of green.
+The MIP misdemeanor ticket (for a 2nd offense) looks and feels just like a speeding ticket.
+The only difference is the ticket is yellow instead of green.
 Speeding tickets (green color) are "civil infractions" and put on your driver's license but not on your permanent criminal history.
-If you plead guilty and pay the MIP $100 fine you admit criminal guilt to a criminal offense that stays on your criminal history and driving record the rest of your life.
+If you plead guilty and pay the MIP 2nd $200 fine you admit guilt to a criminal offense that stays on your criminal history and driving record the rest of your life.

-A criminal conviction can affect your driver's license, insurance, ability to get a job, eligibility for grants, admission to schools, and scholarships.
-It can also affect what jobs you get later in life.
+An MIP 2nd or 3rd criminal conviction will suspend your driver's license, up your insurance, affect your ability to get jobs, grants, may affect your admission to schools, and affect scholarships.
 Want to be a school teacher or a school bus driver?
-An MIP conviction can ruin that dream.
-Since an MIP conviction is put on your permanent automobile driving record, it will affect your insurance rates and potentially place you in a high risk pool or make you uninsurable (if you doubt this, just ask your parents).
+An MIP criminal conviction can ruin that dream.
+Since an MIP conviction is put on your permanent automobile driving record, it will affect your insurance rates and potentially place you in a high risk pool or make you uninsurable.

 MIP – Transport or Possess Alcohol in a Car

-A minor transporting or possessing alcohol in a car is a criminal misdemeanor which can carry up to 90 days in jail and a first offense IS a jailable offense (unlike minor in possession charges), and/or probation, community service, fines and costs, etcetera.
+A minor transporting or possessing alcohol in a car is a criminal misdemeanor which can carry up to 90 days in jail and a first offense is a jailable offense, with probation, community service, fines and costs, etcetera.
 Also, your car can be impounded.
 This crime cannot be charged if you have an accompanying adult who is age 21 or older, or if your job requires you to transport alcohol.

 MIP – Driving a Car – Zero Tolerance